11.12.2020

 - You get a pop-up window there the S/N estimate is given, save that information into fits list by clicking ‘Save‘:

-IX Calibration frames
+VIII Calibration frames

 After the observing night is over, it is time to take the calibration